Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 ITIL 4 guides businesses on how IT works today, how IT will work in the future - Agile, DevOps, etc

-In my previous post I discussed what you need to know about servers, storage and networks when undertaking a Discovery project.
-Today, I’ll discuss a few more items you’ll need to learn about in IT Discovery: applications, services, middleware and contracts.
+In my previous post I discussed what you need to know about servers, storage and networks when undertaking a discovery project.
+Today, I’ll discuss a few more items items you’ll want to learn about in discovery: applications, services, middleware and contracts.

 Applications, Services, and Middleware